plone/training/mastering-plone/zpt_2.rst

 We want to show the date a News Item is published.
 This way people can see at a glance if they are looking at current or old news.

-To do this we will customize the template that is used to render News Items.
+To do this you will first customize the template that is used to render News Items.

 We use :py:mod:`z3c.jbot` for overriding templates.
 The package already has the necessary configuration in :file:`browser/configure.zcml`.